springfall2008/batpred/docs/install.md

-Note that Predbat does not update Solcast for you, it's recommended that you disable polling (due to the API polling limit) in the Solcast integration and instead have your own automation that updates the solar forecast a few times a day (e.g. dawn, dusk and just before your nightly charge slot).
+Note that Predbat does not update Solcast for you, it's recommended that you disable polling (due to the API polling limit) in the Solcast integration and instead have your own automation that updates the solar forecast a few times a day (e.g. dawn, dusk, and just before your nightly charge slot).

 Example Solcast update script: